netenglabs/suzieq/docs/developer/tags.md

 * namespaces can be grouped together
 * the easiest way is by regex, but could also list them out
 * namespaces can be in many groups
-* build a hierarcy of namespaces: groups of groups
+* build a hierarchy of namespaces: groups of groups

 ### Device Role